 - Break projects up into smaller steps if needed.

 - Make a time estimate for each step–put on a calendar if needed.
 Or choose one day each week to tackle one of these projects.

 The brainstorming part is actually one of the most useful things you can do before getting started.
 Think about what currently works for you and what you would like to function better.
 If you get all of this down on paper it will help you as you plan and organize your space.

 I based my list on the Summer Organizing Series I did here on the blog back in 2014.
 But I made a few changes based on my experiences organizing over the past few months.
-A few things are in a slightly different order.
-But if you are looking for additional information on the list topics, be sure to go to this post.
 Scroll to the bottom where each one of my organizing posts from that series is linked.
 You can then go to those specific posts to get more information on certain topics.

 Helpful Hints for your Sewing Room Organization:

 - “Batch” similar tasks.
 For instance, you might want to tackle books, patterns, and magazines in one sitting.

 - Use “time blocking.”
 Time blocking means that you set aside a certain amount of time for a task on a given day.
 Turn off your phone and try for minimal interruptions and distractions during this time period.
 I recently turned off all notifications on my phone for a few days and was amazed at how much more work I was able to get done without those seemingly small distractions.